Lou Thesz: National Wrestling Alliance

-NWA World Heavyweight Champion and dominance
+NWA Worlds Heavyweight Champion and dominance

-Between 1949 and 1956, Thesz set out to unify all the existing world titles into the National Wrestling Alliance World Heavyweight Championship.
+Between 1949 and 1956, Thesz set out to unify all the existing world titles into the National Wrestling Alliance Worlds Heavyweight Championship.
 In 1952, he defeated Baron Michele Leone in Los Angeles for the California World Heavyweight title and became the closest any wrestler had been to being undisputed world heavyweight wrestling champion since Danno O'Mahony in 1936.
 Thesz finally dropped the title to Whipper Billy Watson in 1956, and took several months off to recuperate from an ankle injury.
 He regained the title from Watson seven months later.

 1957 was an important year for Thesz; on June 14, the first taint to Thesz' claim of undisputed champion occurred in a match with gymnast-turned-wrestling star, Edouard Carpentier.
 The match was tied at two falls apiece when Thesz claimed a legitimate back injury and forfeit the last fall, thus Carpentier was declared the winner; however, the NWA chose not to recognize the title change, deciding a championship could not change hands due to injury.
 Despite the NWA's decision, there were some promotions who continued to recognize Carpentier's claim to the NWA World Heavyweight Championship.
 That same year, Thesz became the first wrestler to defend the NWA World Heavyweight Championship in Japan, wrestling Rikidōzan in a series of 60-minute draws.
 Their first match notably started as a legitimate contest as Rikidōzan believed himself to be a far superior wrestler.
 Thesz quickly dominated Rikidōzan and easily beat him to win the first fall.
 Rikidōzan accepted defeat and they worked the rest of the match.
 Their bouts popularized professional wrestling in Japan, gaining the sport mainstream acceptance.
 Realizing he could make more money in the land of the rising sun, Thesz petitioned to the NWA promoters to regularly defend the championship belt in Japan, but his request was turned down, and Thesz asked to drop the title to his own hand picked champion, Dick Hutton, rather than Thesz's real-life rival and the more popular choice, Buddy Rogers.
 Thesz would embark on a tour of Europe and Japan, billing himself as the NWA International Heavyweight Champion; this title is still recognized as a part of All Japan Pro Wrestling's Triple Crown Heavyweight Championship.